0nix/ggj21/twine/evidence_questioning.md

 (If you don't have evidence for Wealth of Nations) You stare at the Sergeant, not quite knowing what he means.

 "Moreover," The Sergeant continues.
-"Mr. Hassel should have informed us, by his own admission of the existence and content of these pamphlets.
-Does that have anything to do with a strained relationship?
-I'd say it does, and I'd love to know why, then, are we prosecuting the wrong person?"
+"Mister Hassel should have informed us, by his own admission of the existence and content of these pamphlets.
+He will have to be processed for obstruction of justice.
+However I would love to know why are we did the investigation start with the wrong person?"

-Lieutenant Bayer's face reddens.
+Lieutenant Sessler's face reddens.
 In anger, he bangs his fists on the table, scattering the papers on it.
-"For the hundredth time, Bayer, that's not what the intel has told us before!"
+"For the hundredth time, Bayer, that's not what the previous intel have told us before!"

-"The intel we are getting now disproves that, Lieutenant."
+"This intel right here disproves that, Lieutenant."
 Sergeant Bayer snaps.
 "I don't know how, even for you, it's not crystal clear."

 "Hassel is forcing Leitzka to be there against her will!"
 Lieutenant Sessler says, as he produces the picture of Albert Hassel from the dossier.
 He jabs his finger on Hassel's face.
 "Do you see this enlarged mouse of a man truly being able to satisfy the whims of this female character?"

 Sergeant Bayer becomes silent.
 He scrunches his face and crosses his arms.
 "I'm sorry, I must have blanked out for ten seconds.
-What does Mr. Hassel's appearance have to do with the purposes of our investigation?"
+What does Mister Hassel's appearance have to do with the purposes of our investigation?"
 He chides.

 "Coercion, Bayer!
 Coercion!"
 Lieutenant Sessler exclaims, throwing his hands up in the air.
 "This woman has not demonstrated any thought to call her own and now she's some sort of criminal mastermind out to destroy the country!"